-At Cape St. Mary's and Burnt Cape Ecological Reserves, the Division also works closely with "Friends of" groups.
+At Cape St. Mary's and Fortune Head Ecological Reserves, the Division also works closely with "Friends of" groups.
 It also receives invaluable assistance from the Seabird Ecological Reserves Advisory Committee (SERAC).
 To learn more about these groups, see Our Partners.

 In addition to the WER Act and associated regulations, the Parks and Natural Areas Division's Wilderness and Ecological Reserves program is guided by this vision: